 Australian Standard AS 4707 sets requirements for the chain of custody of forest and tree-based products marketed with claims about certification under AS/NZS 4708, the Australian/New Zealand Standard® for Sustainable Forest Management.
-AS/NZS 4708 is referred to in AS 4707 as the Australian/New Zealand Forestry Standard, or by the abbreviation ANZFS.
-Forest products originating from forests certified to AS/NZS 4708 and subject to third party certification are eligible for recognition under the Responsible Wood Certification Scheme (RWCS).
+AS/NZS 4708 is referred to in AS 4707 as the Australian/New Zealand Forestry Standard.
+Products originating from forests certified to AS/NZS 4708 or a PEFC recognised Standard through third party verification audits are eligible for recognition under the Responsible Wood Certification Scheme (RWCS).
 Products with the Responsible Wood certification claim and/ or label deliver confidence to customers and consumers that the raw material originates in sustainably managed forests, recycled material, and controlled sources.
-AS/NZS 4708 certification also covers health, safety and labour related requirements.
+Forest and Chain of Custody certifications include requirements for health, safety and labour.
 "Controlled Sources" addresses the risk of using products from controversial sources, including legality aspects.
 Purchasers and potential purchasers can use this information to choose the product based on sustainability and other considerations.
 The aim of communicating the raw material's origin is to encourage demand for and supply of products originating in sustainably managed forests, thereby stimulating market-driven continuous improvement of management of Australia's forests.